ollyisonit/UnityGeneralInterpolation/README.md

 # Unity General Interpolation
-A Utils class that can be used to create interpolation methods or coroutines for any object.
+A Utils class that can be used to quickly build interpolation methods and coroutines for any object.
 (See Interpolator.cs for details)

 ## Features
 - General interpolation method and coroutine that work for any object